jackwasey/icd/README.md

 -   find comorbidities of patients based on admission or discharge ICD-9 or ICD-10 codes, e.g. Cancer, Heart Disease
     -   several standard mappings of ICD-9 codes to comorbidities are included (Quan, Deyo, Elixhauser, AHRQ)
-    -   very fast assignment of ICD-9 codes to comorbidities (using C and C++ internally, with automatic parallel execution using OpenMP when available), assigning millions of comorbidities in a few seconds
+    -   very fast assignment of ICD codes to comorbidities (using C and C++ internally, with automatic parallel execution using OpenMP when available), assigning millions of comorbidities in a few seconds
 -   Charlson and Van Walraven score calculations
 -   validation of ICD codes from different annual revisions of ICD-9-CM and ICD-10-CM
 -   summarizing ICD codes into groups, and to human-readable descriptions